There’s arguably nothing more important in the world of business than working capital.

 Maintaining a steady supply of sustainable working capital is not easy but also not impossible.
 It requires you to incorporate environmental, social, and governmental (ESG) criteria into your supply chain practices and build fair relationships with your suppliers and buyers.
 Using AI-enabled supply chain management software can also help you optimize your inventory and save precious working capital for other essential activities.

-In this article, we explore the steps you can take to keep your business running with sustainable working capital.
+In this article, we explore the steps you can take to keep your business running with sustainable and effective working capital.

 Sustainable financing along your entire supply chain